 Who does that?!
 Not many people, actually.
 It’s what sets Christians apart, because it’s not a natural or popular or easy response.

 God wants you to love your enemies, do good to those who hate you, bless those who curse you, pray for those who hurt you, and turn the other cheek.
 Is that easy?
 No. You can only do it by being filled with God’s love.
-And, it is the most powerful form of witness.
+But it is the most powerful form of witness.

 As I watched that scene, tears started coming down my face.
 I thought, “I want to be that kind of person for Jesus.
 I want to be that brave.
 I want to have a heart of courage that won’t cave in to what’s wrong, no matter what they throw at me.
 And I want to respond with love.”

 When you refuse to retaliate and instead respond in love at work or with somebody who doesn’t like you, God will be pleased.
-And, you’re going to be blessed.
+And you’re going to be blessed.

 “God blesses those who are persecuted for doing right, for the Kingdom of Heaven is theirs.
 God blesses you when people mock you and persecute you and lie about you and say all sorts of evil things against you because you are my followers.
 Be happy about it!
 Be very glad!
-For a great reward awaits you in heaven” (Matthew 5:10-12a).
+For a great reward awaits you in heaven” (Matthew 5:10-12 NLT).